aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 1. Edit [latest.txt](https://releases.wagtail.io/latest.txt) to match the new release version.
 2. Log in to AWS.
 The credentials are in pwman under "Amazon Web Services".
 3. Upload the new latest.txt to the releases.wagtail.io bucket.
 4. Change the file permissions to be World readable.
+(Allow `access-control-allow-origin`, see https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html)

 Note that the expected release.txt format is as follows: